jimburton/scheduler/README.md

 ## MOS-Scheduler

 There is a second implementation of the *first-come-first-served* scheduling algorithm in the package `ci583.scheduling.mos`.
+This simulator was developed as part of the [Modern Operating Systems](http://www.ontko.com/moss) project.
 The main method is in the `Scheduling` class and the simulation parameters are read from the config file in `etc/scheduling.conf`.
 The results of the simulation are saved in the two files: `etc/summary-results.log` and `etc/summary-processes.log`.